 Assuming that estate planning is all about what happens after you die is a common mistake.
 Indeed, a Will and likely a Trust will be part of your estate plan, but as relevant are other essential documents.

 Life is unpredictable.
-Any number of things could result in your being incapacitated for hours, days, weeks or even years.
-Should you be involved in a car accident or have a health issue that leaves you unable to manage your assets, who will step in to help?
-Each state recognizes your right to name an Agent with the power to control your financial affairs.
-This nomination is typically done with a document called a Durable General Power of Attorney.
+Life could throw you a curve rendering you incapacitated for hours, days, weeks or even years.
+Should a car accident or health issue leave you unable to manage your assets, who steps in?
+Each state recognizes your right to grant an Agent the power to control your financial affairs.
+The document used to give these powers is the Durable General Power of Attorney.

 Durable refers to the powers being granted carrying on even if you are incapacitated.

 General refers to the document being a broad grant of powers.
 For example, most include the ability to manage funds, sell assets, hire professionals such as lawyers and accountants and gather your private information.